bobdole99/Client-Server-Communication/README.md

 > make test

-I've included some test cases for client, in order to run testValidCommandLineArgs() and testInvalidCommandLineArgs(), testNumberOfCommandLineArgs() needs to be commented out.
+I've included some test cases for client, in order to run <i>testValidCommandLineArgs()</i> and testInvalidCommandLineArgs(), testNumberOfCommandLineArgs() needs to be commented out.
 In order to run testNumberOfCommandLineArgs, testValidCommandLineArgs() and testInvalidCommandLineArgs() need to be commented out.
 I think the problem has to do with Client.java being a static class.
 Also JUnit version 4.8.2 was used for testing.

 <h3> Known issue </h3>
 At the last minute I noticed that if the client quits the server will crash.